farquet/RxPlay/README.md

 RxPlay
 ======

-In this project, we will try to write use Observables instead of Iteratees in Play Framework.
+In this project, we will try to use Observables instead of Iteratees in Play Framework.
 Indeed, Observables are easier for people that are not used to code in a functional way.